-Incomplete (IN) - In rare instances, the Chief Academic Officer can deem extreme extenuating circumstances that prohibit a student from completing a course.
-Under such circumstance and only with the prior approval of the Chief Academic Officer, the Division Dean and the faculty member, a student can receive an incomplete grade.
+Incomplete (IN) - In rare instances, the Vice President of Academic Affairs can deem extreme extenuating circumstances that prohibit a student from completing a course.
+Under such circumstance and only with the prior approval of the Vice President of Academic Affairs, the Division Dean and the faculty member, a student can receive an incomplete grade.
 The maximum timeframe for this work to be completed is by the close of the next semester (fall, spring, summer) but is to be determined by the faculty member.
 If the incomplete work is not completed by the agreed upon time frame, an automatic F will be assigned.
 An incomplete does not apply to the GPA.